top of page

 Who can apply?

 The research project proposal must be submitted by (a team part of) a legal entity or a consortium of legal entities, established in an ESA Member State(s).
 These are hereafter referred to as “economic operators”.
 Economic operators include SMEs, universities and research institutions, and MNCs.
-Where an Applicant is a university or research institution, applications can solely be made as part of a consortium which includes one or more private company partners.
+Where an applicant is a university or research institution, applications can solely be made as part of a consortium which includes one or more private company partners.
 Additionally, universities and research institutions cannot be the Lead Applicant.

 Applicants must demonstrate that the research activity can deliver a benefit to the ESA Phi-Lab Ireland, and has a valid space connection.

-How to apply to the ESA Phi-Lab Ireland Open Call (2025)?
+How to apply to the ESA Phi-Lab Ireland Open Call 2026?

-The assessment will be carried out by staff members of IMR and AMBER Centre at Trinity College Dublin, and your application will be assigned a traffic light score (green, orange, red), with the scores designed to determine the suitability of the project for the Open Call.
+Applicants wishing to avail of the Technical Needs Assessment opportunity are invited to request the form here.
+The Technical Needs Assessment is intended to facilitate an initial technical assessment of your application, and to review the ability of the ESA Phi-Lab Ireland to provide support to the research activity proposal.
+The assessment will be carried out by technical staff members of IMR and SEAM, and your application will be assigned a traffic light score (Green, Orange, Red), with the scores designed to determine the suitability of the project for the Open Call.

 Is ESA Phi-Lab Ireland the right place for my project?
 Is my project a good fit?

-In addition to complying with the general criteria, Applicants must ensure that their research project aligns with one or more of the specific topics contained in the Open Call Document (Advanced Materials Research, Design Optimisation, Additive Manufacturing, Structural Analysis and Simulation, Optimisation of Production Processes, and Integration of Smart Materials).
+In addition to complying with the general criteria, applicants must ensure that their research project aligns with one or more of the specific topics contained in the Open Call Document (Advanced Materials Research, Design Optimisation, Additive Manufacturing, Structural Analysis and Simulation, Optimisation of Production Processes, and Integration of Smart Materials).
 The project must also demonstrate high commercial potential.

 What can the funding be used for?
 Which costs are eligible?

 All costs must be necessary to the execution of the project.
 A detailed list of eligible costs is included in the Open Call Document.
-Costs not included in the eligible categories in the Open Call Document, but are deemed critical by the Applicant to the successful execution of the project should be agreed in advance with the ESA Phi-Lab Ireland Manager.
+Costs not included in the eligible categories in the Open Call Document, but are deemed critical by the applicant to the successful execution of the project should be agreed in advance with the ESA Phi-Lab Ireland Manager.

 All costs must be included without VAT.

-Can we reapply if unsuccessful in a previous open call?
+Can we reapply if unsuccessful in a previous Open Call?

 EVALUATION